darylnzl/TGC-Project-1/README.md

 ### Logo
 I decided to not go with a logo design and went with letters instead.
 Having the letters bold signifies a more daring and strong brand.
 The impression which I hope to get from the users is that it the product is trustworthy and worth it.

+### Fonts
+Aller Regular font which is under San Serif Classification is used for the website.
+The clean and neat writing allows shoppers to read easily and comfortably.

 ## Technologies Used

+- HTML
+- CSS
+- Bootstrap
+- Repositry on GitHub

+## Libraries
+- The fonts was taken from Font Squirrel.

+## Testing